finndo77/mc-worth/README.md

 comments welcome

+I have decided to use the value of coal / 8 for any crafting recipe that requires smelting, to simply the process.

 The point of this repo is to retain a publicly available listibng of values for in game minecraft items, usable by plugins and mods for Economy systems in Minecraft.